Knowing the difference between legacy planning and estate planning is super important when planning for your future.

 What is a Legacy Plan?

-Many people feel they have much more to pass along to friends and loved ones than merely items of monetary value.
+Many people feel they have much more to pass along to friends and loved ones than mere items of monetary value.
 Such individuals generally benefit from a legacy plan.

 Most people have formed philosophies, beliefs and values throughout the course of their life that ultimately contributed to their success.
 Therefore, a person may wish to pass these down to children, grandchildren, and other beneficiaries upon his or her death.
 Legacy plans were designed for this purpose.